STUDENTS NOT ENROLLED IN THE SCHOOL OF ARCHITECTURE

 Students interested in pursuing a minor or a certificate may search the University's minor/certificate inventory to see what minors and certificates are offered.
-From the inventory you can access each minor or certificate's webpage to the view the requirements of that program.
+From the inventory, you can access each minor or certificate's webpage to view the requirements of that program.
 Please read each program's application instructions and eligibility criteria carefully before completing the application.

 Planned carefully, pursuing a minor will not extend the time to degree for students in the Bachelor of Architecture and Bachelor of Science in Architectural Studies degree plans.
 You may use your required electives in pursuit of a minor.